eightolives' Trains Quick Hints

 "Home" is a shortcut to a stop you can select.
 Once you have selected a stop, use the Ops menu to save it as your "Home".

 List entries with a green background are future scheduled events.
 List entries with a red background are within 5 minutes of arrival/departure.
-List enties with a grey/yellow background are completed.
+List enties with a grey background are completed.
 List entries with an orange background have a delay indicated.
 Check alerts for details on the delay.
 (If there is no alert and the delay seems large, it could be a software bug.
 Plot the trip to see where the vehicle actually is.)

 The tri-bar menu item "View Map" displays a Google Map in a popup window.
 Clicking on the map gets a list of nearby stops.
 The nearest train or subway is listed first.
 Other nearby stops are listed by distance.
 Choosing Select centers the stop on the map and sets it as the location in the main window.

 The tri-bar menu item Find Bus Number gets a schedule list for that bus route.
 Clicking one of the trips displays the schedule by stops for that trip.
 Since bus stops may be unfamiliar, you can open the Google Map popup and see the location of the selected stop.
 Clicking "Plot Bus" highlights the approximate route of that bus.

 You can save and retrieve schedules using the tri-bar menu's File submenu.
 Saving schedules lets you use the tool with minimum functionality when you are offline, not connected to the internet, or when key servers are down.
 You can use Local Memory (the browser's cache memory) or your platform's file system if your mobile device supports it.
 It is best to save schedule data rather than predicted data.
 File suffix is ".sk0" for schedule at a stop and ".sk1" for schedule of a trip.